EllaFerreira/EllaFerreira/README.md

 # Hey, I'm Ella! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" height="25px"></a> 😃

-- 🔭 &nbsp;I'm currently working on my React Portfolio
-- 🌱 &nbsp;I’m currently learning Typescript and React
+- 🌱 &nbsp;Currently diving into AI Engineering – learning LangChain, AWS Bedrock, and vector databases!
-- 📫 &nbsp;How to reach me: [@EllaFerreira](https://twitter.com/EllaFerreira8) or [Ella Ferreira](https://www.linkedin.com/in/ella-ferreira-3959aa82/)
+- 📫 &nbsp;How to reach me: [Ella Ferreira](https://www.linkedin.com/in/ella-ferreira-3959aa82/)
 - ⚡ &nbsp;Fun fact: I 💛 cats and I have 🐈 🐈‍⬛

-I'm a curious Full Stack developer who is passionate about human-computer interaction so, I'm learning to turn my ideas into reality, using HTML, CSS, JavaScript and more. 🧩
+- 🛠️ What I'm Building
+  - **AI-Support-Chain**: An AI-powered support tool to detect duplicated tickets and suggest solutions from past tickets (LangChain + NestJS + OpenAI)
+  - **Serveless-Bedrock-AI-Agent**: Bedrock AI agent for support tool (AWS CDK + Typescript + Claude Haiku)

+- 🌐 Community & Talks
+  - 🎤 Speaker at *Connecting Horizons: Women in IT in Australia*
+  - 🛠️ GDG Brisbane organiser – building spaces for devs to learn and grow
+  - 🧠 City Lead of the Build Club, passionate about GenAI and community knowledge-sharing

+I’m a mid-level Full Stack Software Engineer and an AI Engineer in training 🚀 Passionate about building impactful experiences through code and curious by nature – from frontend polish to backend logic to LLM-powered tools 🧩

 ## Languages and Tools